osm-search/Nominatim/docs/admin/Deployment-Python.md

 ### Setting up Nominatim as a systemd job

-Next you need to set up the application that serves Nominatim.
+Next you need to set up the service that runs the Nominatim frontend.
 This is easiest done with a systemd job.

 Create the following file `/etc/systemd/system/nominatim.service`: